gore-ez-knee/gore-ez-knee.github.io/_posts/2022-06-04-backup-restore-gitlab.md

   height: 300
 ---

 Do you have a small GitLab container running on an instance in AWS for yourself or a small team?
 Have you ever needed to back-up GitLab and move it to another machine wether that be on another instance or on-prem?
-The following are instructions on how to back-up a GitLab container to an AWS S3 bucket, deploy GitLab to another environment, pull down the backup, and finally restore the back-up on the new machine.
+The following are instructions on how to back-up GitLab in a container to an AWS S3 bucket, deploy a container of GitLab in another environment, pull down the backup, and finally restore the back-up on the new machine.

-The instructions are assuming you have GitLab deployed on a container, but it should still work if you manually installed GitLab on a machine.
+The instructions should still work if you manually installed GitLab on a machine.
 I would recommend at least having it on a container, because it's way easier to update.
-My example Docker Compose file in Step 6 has it setup in a way that always keeps GitLab updated.
+My example Docker Compose file in Step 6 ensures GitLab always stays up-to-date without having to manually do it.

 ## Step 1.
 Create S3 Bucket
 Create an S3 bucket.
 The [architecture diagram](https://docs.gitlab.com/ee/install/aws/manual_install_aws.html#architecture) shows you can create multiple buckets for different GitLab objects.
 In this case, we're just worried about setting up a backup bucket.